Candace Hilligoss: 1962–2001: Acting career and later life

 She is best known for her portrayal of Mary Henry, a church organist haunted by specters, in Carnival of Souls (1962), a low-budget horror film that has developed a cult following.
-She had been offered a role in the Richard Hilliard-directed horror film Psychomania (1963), but opted for the role in Carnival of Souls.
+She had been offered a role in Richard Hilliard’s horror film Violent Midnight (1963), but opted for the role in Carnival of Souls.
 She stated that at the time, she took the role as a "take-the-money-and-run type of situation"; she was paid approximately $2,000 for her work in the film.

 She also appeared in a supporting role in the horror film The Curse of the Living Corpse (1964), which was shot in Stamford, Connecticut, while Hilligoss was living in New York.
 In 1997, she was asked to appear in the remake of Carnival of Souls, but declined.

 Hilligoss was married to actor Nicolas Coster, with whom she had two daughters, Candace and Dinneen.
 They divorced in 1981.
 As of 1990, Hilligoss lived in Beverly Hills, California.
 Her self-published memoir The Odyssey and the Idiocy – Marriage to an Actor was published in 2017.

 In 2022, Hilligoss voiced an animated version of herself as she appeared circa 1962 in the CG animated short film Once Upon A Time on Mars.